kurocodes/Animated-Jumping-Cards-Gallery/README.md

 ### 🎨 Design Features

-- 🎢 Elastic card entry animation – cards pop into view with bounce
+- 🎢 Elastic card entry animation – cards pop into view with a bounce
 - ⏳ Staggered timing – one after the other, like a little dance 💃
 - 🃏 Stacked half-over layout – layered like a stylish card deck
 - 🖱️ Hover interaction – rotate + slide for a playful touch